 Our scientists conduct lab and clinical research to discover better ways to prevent, diagnose and treat cancer.
-Nearly 180 of these researchers are faculty from 38 departments in 3 colleges and 4 schools at VCU.
+Nearly 205 of these researchers are faculty from 38 departments in 3 colleges and 4 schools at VCU.
 They collaborate on research in four key programs:

 - Cancer Cell Signaling – identifying key signaling pathways that contribute to cancer